Todd Cunningham: Pittsburgh Pirates

 On December 8, 2017, Cunningham signed a minor league contract with the Pittsburgh Pirates.
+He made nine appearances for the Triple-A Indianapolis Indians in 2018, going 3-for-23 (.130) with one RBI.

 Chicago White Sox

 On April 26, 2018, Cunningham was traded to the Chicago White Sox in exchange for a player to be named later.
-He was released on May 15, 2018.
+In nine appearances for the Triple-A Charlotte Knights, he went 5-for-26 (.192) with two RBI and two stolen bases.
+Cunningham was released by the White Sox organization on May 15.